This post contains affiliate links. View our disclosure policy here.

 - Footwork – Slide while leading with your outside leg when dinking or volleying at the NVZ if possible.
-Doing so will help you stay square to your opponent and oncoming ball.
+Doing so will help you stay square to your opponent and the oncoming ball.

 - To maintain balance, don’t forget to split-step as you transition from the baseline to the NVZ line.

-Staying safe and healthy on the pickleball courts should be of highest priority.
+Staying safe and healthy on the pickleball courts should be of the highest priority.
 Here are some tips to help you do just that.